wonsunahn/Capstone_Fall2024/_deliverables/SprintReport.md

 ## SPRINT REPORT

 This report should be submitted before the end of each sprint!
 (Check the schedule) Send it by e-mail to ALL the team, and cc. the sponsor and the instructor.
+You will also turn in your report to canvas.

 ## FORMATTING REQUIREMENTS

 This is an informal report, there are no strict formatting requirements, only content requirements.
+Although, you should try and make it as readable as possible.

 1. For each team member
     1. Sprint tasks completed and approximate number of hours spent in each